lauriecai/Seedling/README.md

 # Seedling

 ## Summary
-Seedling is a simple journaling app that helps you document the growth of your plants in story form through a timeline of notes, photos, and milestones.
+Seedling is a simple journaling app to track your plant progress.
+Write about growth patterns and track important milestones, keep track of plant care requirements from sunlight preferences to soil types, and manage your garden tasks through categorized to-do lists.

 ## About the developer
 Seedling was created by [Laurie Cai](https://www.linkedin.com/in/lauriecai), a product designer based in California.